isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 An `raii_thread` is a thread that joins at the end of its scope.

-Detatched threads are hard to monitor.
+Detached threads are hard to monitor.

 ???
 Place all "immortal threads" on the free store rather than `detach()`?